Posted on

 Alcohol withdrawal is similar to most drug withdrawals in the sense that it can cause hallucinations, mental confusion, and disorientation that can lead to destructive, dangerous behavior.
 Long-term alcohol abuse has been linked to cognitive impairment and alterations in physiology that can last for years after the addict goes sober.
-What makes alcohol withdrawal particularly threatening, more-so than heroin withdrawal, is that the physical aspect alone can cause serious injury, illness, even death.
+What makes alcohol withdrawal particularly threatening, more so than heroin withdrawal, is that the physical aspect alone can cause serious injury, illness, and even death.
 Going “cold turkey” can quickly lead to seizures, delirium tremens, and organ failure, and is generally a bad idea—unless done under medical supervision.

-Alcohol withdrawal is a set of unpleasant symptoms that occur when a person with a tolerance to alcohol suddenly stops drinking.
+Alcohol withdrawal is a set of unpleasant symptoms that occur when a person with tolerance to alcohol suddenly stops drinking.
 Withdrawal is most common in adults, although it affects teenagers and children as well.
 The more alcohol you drink, the more likely you are to develop a tolerance and experience withdrawal at some point.
 A single alcohol binge can result in withdrawal.

 Alcohol withdrawal is not an issue of the mind, spirit, or psyche.
 It’s a real, clinical, medical syndrome that affects millions of people every day and keeps them drinking more and more, sinking further and further into their addiction.